louridas/Data_Analytics_Case_SP500/README.md

 [4] You can modify the parameters of the project and generate new customized reports through the web application.

 **Note:** Please press the stop button in the Console window to stop running the web application when needed.

+**Note:** Sourcing the RunStudy.R file will create 2 new html file in the doc directory (one for the report and one for the slides).
+If you want to publish those online, you will need to move them to a gh-pages branch and delete them from the master branch afterwards.
+To do so please follow the following steps:
+1. commit the files in your master branch

+2. switch to the gh-pages branch (from the *Shell* (under the *Tools* menu), type *git checkout gh-pages*)

+3. Once in the gh-pages branch, you can copy the html files from the master branch by typing in the shell file the command *git checkout master doc/SP500_Report.html* and *git checkout master doc/SP500_Slides.html*.
+Your report and slides are now available online through gh-pages.

+4. You should now go back to the master branch (in the *Shell* type *git checkout master*) and delete the 2 html files from the doc directory (before pushing any new material back on your master branch on github).